I Thought I Had IBS. Nope. It Was Nickel.

 Staying Ahead of Allergies

 Nickel allergies tend to run in families, which explained a few things for me in hindsight.
 In my case, my grandmother has a nickel allergy, but her symptoms aren't as broad as mine.
-I believe she only gets rashes with contact, but I get sick from eating high-nickel foods.
+She only gets rashes with contact, but I get sick from eating high-nickel foods.
 Same trigger, completely different experiences.
 If this sounds familiar, an allergist can confirm it with actual testing instead of five more years of guessing.

-• Download Nickel Navigator and Intolerances App
+• Use Nickel Navigator and the Intolerances app to identify high-nickel foods

-• Skip chocolate, nuts, and canned anything
+• Limit high-nickel foods like chocolate, nuts, and canned items

-• Cover metal buttons with clear nail polish
+• Cover metal buttons with clear nail polish to reduce contact

-• Track symptoms to connect the dots
+• Track symptoms alongside exposure to identify patterns

 FAQs